-Naturally this was/is an excellent question because reading about these wondrous & mystical realms is one thing, and writing one is a different matter all together.
-But often trying to craft your own unique system of magic can seem like the hardest part of all.
+Naturally this was/is an excellent question since reading about these wondrous & mystical realms is easy while writing one can be and typically is a great challenge.
+Yet, often enough, trying to craft your own unique system of magic that fits your story can seem like the hardest part of all.
 So here is a slightly expanded version of my response to Caitlin as to how I go about it.
 (Yes, just a slight expansion.
 When my friends ask for advice, I do not hold back.)
 She said she found it helpful, so hopefully you, dear reader, do as well.

 In general, the larger the role a magic system plays the more complex it is.
 Neither style is better, just different, as while the restrained kind is typically easier to craft, the often complex rules of the ornate system can help drive the story.
 The restrained kind often lends to a more epic feel, yet the ornate can be analyzed by the reader and bent in truly fascinating ways.

 After you choose, the rest – i.e. the actual system of magic you are striving to create – depends entirely on the world and characters you have crafted.
 For example, you will have to decide whether your system will conform/relate to one of The Nine Magics, and how prevalent or otherwise you want arcane items to be in your tale (for this last, see my article on The Role and Proper Usage of Magic Thingamajigs).

-Inspirational readings I can also offer: The first five being some of the best myth-based Fantasies around, and the bottom two being the best examples or the more ornate yet unique/excellent systems of magic (beware, the two categories oft blur):
+Inspirational readings I can also offer: the first five being some of the best myth-based Fantasies around, and the bottom two being the best examples or the more ornate yet unique/excellent systems of magic (beware, the two categories often blur):

 - The Sea of Trolls trilogy by Nancy Farmer (Celtic and Norse myths)